kiazhi/kiazhi.github.io/_posts/2021-05-01-Need-an-easier-way-to-reboot-or-restart-an-Azure-Application-Gateway.md

 layout: single
 title: "Need an easier way to reboot or restart an Azure Application Gateway?"
-excerpt: "When your Azure Application Gateway Platform-as-a-Service (PaaS) has an issue and you wish to reboot the AzApplicationGateway.
-This is how to I did it with PowerShell."
+excerpt: "When your Azure Application Gateway Platform-as-a-Service (PaaS) has an issue and you need to reboot the AzApplicationGateway.
+I made a cmdlet instead."
 author: Ryen Tang
 header:
   image: ./assets/images/banners/PowerShell-1280x200.png